w3c/wai-tutorials/source/page-structure/sections.html.erb.md

 People need to be able to identify distinctive page sections to help navigate around the page.
 These sections include navigation, main content, headers, and footers.
 More important parts of a page, such as navigation, should be marked up on every website.

-To mark up certain sections, use the appropriate HTML5 elements, for example the `<main>` element denotes the main content of the page.
-Such sections usually correspond to an WAI-ARIA role, in this case it is called `main`.
+To mark up certain sections, use the appropriate HTML5 elements.
+For example the `<main>` element denotes the main content of the page.
+Such sections usually correspond to an WAI-ARIA role.
+In case of the `<main>` element the corresponding role is `main`.
 Those WAI-ARIA roles are picked up by assistive technologies.
 See [accessibility support information for WAI-ARIA](#accesssupport).

-If there are more than one section of a type, sections need to be labeled using one of the techniques below using either `aria-label` or `aria-labelledby`.
+If there are more than one section of a type, sections need to be labeled using either `aria-label` or `aria-labelledby`.

 <aside class="annotation" id="accesssupport">
   <h4 class="annotation-header"><span class="subhead">Accessibility Support:</span> HTML5, WAI-ARIA, Web Browsers, and Assistive Technologies</h4>
   <div class="annotation-content">
     <p>The support for HTML5 elements and WAI-ARIA individually are really good in modern browsers and assistive technologies.
-At the time of writing, Internet Explorer up to version 11 provides no semantic information via accessibility APIs for the HTML elements.</p>
+At the time of writing, Internet Explorer up to version 11 provides no semantic information via accessibility APIs for the HTML5 elements.</p>
     <p>To provide the information to assistive technologies, the roles can be added to the HTML5 elements, for example:</p>
     <pre class="highlight html"><span class="nt">&lt;header</span> <span class="na">role=</span><span class="s">"banner"</span><span class="nt">&gt;&lt;/header&gt;</span>
 <span class="nt">&lt;main</span> <span class="na">role=</span><span class="s">"main"</span><span class="nt">&gt;&lt;/main&gt;</span>